ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 {::boilerplate bcp14+}

-The terms  "content", "content negotiation", "resource", and "user agent" in this document are to be interpreted as in {{!HTTP=RFC9110}}.
+The terms "content negotiation" and "resource" in this document are to be interpreted as in {{!HTTP=RFC9110}}.

 The terms "fragment" and "fragment identifier"